 - Images – in any formats

-5. Create QUALITY social media copies (posts) using your contents from your content hub.
+5. Create QUALITY social media copies (posts) using your contents from a blog, as an example.

 By quality, I mean: